Iotic-Labs/py-ubjson/README.md

 decoded = ubjson.loadb(encoded)
 ```
-**Note**: Note: Only unicode strings in Python 2 will be encoded as strings, plain *str* will be encoded as a byte array.
+**Note**: Only unicode strings in Python 2 will be encoded as strings, plain *str* will be encoded as a byte array.

 # Documentation